Aerial Yoga Insurance

 Aerial Arts Insurance and Safety

-Our Aerial Arts insurance program is for studios needing aerial yoga insurance, aerial dance insurance, or other aerial arts insurance.
-Prevention is key, especially in aerial workout studios.
-Make sure you have a clear, effective waiver or release form that lists the inherent risks of the activity, and is written in unambiguous language.
-You can also reduce risk of injury by incorporating safety into the practices of each of your teachers.
+Our Aerial Arts insurance program is for studios that need aerial yoga insurance, aerial dance insurance, or aerial insurance for other aerial arts.
+The prevention of accidents is key, especially in aerial workout studios.
+Before activity begins, make sure you have a clear, effective waiver or release form that lists the inherent risks of the activity, and which is written in unambiguous language.
+You can also reduce the risk of injury by incorporating safety into the practices of each of your teachers.

-We are proud that Aerial Arts insurance is one of our most popular insurance programs, because it is comprehensive, and most yoga, dance, or fitness coverage out there doesn’t compare.
-If you are wondering if you should offer Aerial classes, we wrote an article on how aerial workouts can benefit your studio.
+We are proud that Aerial Arts insurance is one of our most popular insurance programs.
+It is popular because it is comprehensive, and most yoga, dance, or fitness coverage out there doesn’t compare.
+If you are wondering whether you should offer Aerial classes, we wrote an article on how aerial workouts can benefit your studio.

 To qualify for coverage, your students can be in the hammock or silk equipment at 10 feet above ground or lower.
 The rigging of the equipment can be higher than 10 feet, but no one can go more than 10 feet off the ground while in the aerial equipment.